 Dissertation submission details for taught postgraduate students

-How to submit completed taught postgraduate dissertations to the Library and advice about copyright and permissions related to online dissertations.
+How to deposit taught postgraduate dissertations with the Library and related advice about copyright/permissions. **Depositing with the Library is optional.**

 You should submit your dissertation or project for assessment to your academic department/school as required.

-- These dissertations will only be made available for electronic download within the University of Bath community.
+- These dissertations will only be made available for download, via the Library Catalogue, within the University of Bath community.

 - Dissertations may be supplied to other libraries for the purposes of consultation.